Department of Health Policy and Management (GRAD)

 Grading Status: Letter grade.

 HPM 860.
-Population Perspectives for Health.
+Population Perspectives for Health and the Research Process.
 2 Credits.

 This course examines historical and contemporary population health and public health perspectives.
 These perspectives shape the politics and policy making that affect global health.
 The practical goal is to help the entering DrPH student develop a grounding for further exploration of topics that may evolve into a dissertation.